-The fund balance as of June 30, 2014 was \$449,456, an increase of \$93,310.
-Building Fund expenditures amounted to \$1,485,897 in FY 13.
+The fund balance as of June 30, 2015 was \$1,321,603, an increase of \$872,147.
+Building Fund expenditures amounted to \$347,853 in FY 15.
 Maintenance/Operations expenditures for the first six months of each fiscal year must be funded from the prior year fund balance until sufficient revenue is received from Ad Valorem tax collections at mid-term.
 Tax collections are usually received beginning in December of each fiscal year.
 El Reno Public Schools has not been able to pay all district utilities, salaries and benefits of custodians and maintenance personnel out of this fund as is done by many districts with adequate revenues resulting from a growing and sufficient tax base.
 El Reno is land locked with four dependent schools, a federal research station, tribal lands and a federal prison.
 Thirty-one percent of El Reno's land is federally exempt land and is not reimbursed through Impact Aid.

 Capital Projects Funds: The Capital Projects Funds are bond funds that serve to document bond sale proceeds which are used for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities and acquiring transportation equipment.
 The LEA has assigned Bond Funds 31-39 for this purpose.
-January 8, 2013 a \$32,000,000 bond issue was passed.
-This issue provides for two route buses, two activity buses, new elementary site, renovations to all elementary schools including tornado shelters, and secured entrances.
-Also, the current EHS site will have renovations plus there will be a new addition for science technology and math classes.
-In addition there will be upgrades to technology and monies set aside for demolitions of the current Lincoln and Webster Elementary Schools.
-District received the first bond proceeds in April 2013 of \$4,600,000.
-Local bank interest earned through June 30, 2013 was \$12,266.
-Funds were expended for new buses, professional fees and athletics totaling \$1,335,491.91 leaving a carry forward of \$3,276,774.
-Interest earned for FY 14 totaled \$21,875.
-Building of the new elementary school and renovations to the other elementary schools started along with tornado shelters and secured entrances.
-Total expenditures for FY 14 were \$1,080,847 leaving a carry forward of \$2,236,176.
+January 8, 2013 a \$45,335,000 bond issue was passed.
+This issue provided for two route buses, two activity buses, new elementary site, renovations to all elementary schools including tornado shelters, and secured entrances.
+Also, the current EHS was renovated plus a new building for science, technology and math classes.
+In addition, there were upgrades to technology and monies set aside for demolitions of the current Lincoln and Webster Elementary Schools.

+District received the first bond proceeds in April 2013 of \$4,600,000 and will sale bonds each April/May and receive the last of the proceeds in July 2025.
+All bond work has been completed and additional renovations and buildings are in the process.
+These expenses are being covered by unused funds due to close cost monitoring.
+Total expenditures for FY15 were \$2,504,909 leaving a carry forward of \$2,528,843.

 Child Nutrition Fund: The Child Nutrition Fund consists of revenue sources from local collections, State Matching and Federal Breakfast and Lunch Reimbursement.
 The General Fund may subsidize the Child Nutrition Fund in excess of the National School Lunch Program reimbursement and income from students.
 In El Reno child nutrition funds are accounted for in a separate appropriated fund (Fund 22).
-The Child Nutrition Fund received collections totaling \$1,117,094 in the 2013-2014 fiscal year.
-FY14 collections decreased \$70,526.
+The Child Nutrition Fund received collections totaling \$1,096,683 in the 2014-2015 fiscal year.

+FY15 collections decreased \$20,411 from FY14.
 Decreases were in local and federal sources.
 Majority of the decrease was noted due to excessive snow days because of inclement weather.
-Child Nutrition Fund expenditures totaled \$1,139,686.
-The fund balance in the Child Nutrition Fund as of June 30, 2014 is \$237,537.
+Child Nutrition Fund expenditures totaled \$1,179,688.
+The fund balance in the Child Nutrition Fund as of June 30, 2015 is \$154,532.
 The Child Nutrition Program has funded all employee raises for personnel each year.
 The district pays for the program's utilities, insurance and a portion of maintenance from the General Operating Fund.
 The Child Nutrition Fund pays for the salary of the Warehouseman who makes food and mail deliveries to all the schools.